 - deliver a presentation on a topic which you will be notified of and have opportunity to prepare for in advance

-- have a formal interview with a panel of interviewers (consisting of Teaching School Lead and 2 other members of SLT from the Teaching School Alliance)
+- have a formal interview with a panel of interviewers (consisting of Teaching School Lead and 1 other member of SLT from the Teaching School Alliance)

 How school placements work